adaly6/iron-law/code/README.md

 ### Visual Representation
 - Bar plot showing the distribution of birth quarters for all players.
-  ![Distribution of Birth Quarters for All Players]

 - Bar plot showing the distribution of birth quarters for Canadian players.
-  ![Distribution of Birth Quarters for Canadian Players]

 ### Hypothesis Test
 - Percentage of each birth quarter in the datasets.